Great Lakes Piping Plovers

 Sanderling - Breeding Adult

-Other small shorebirds that migrate through the Great Lakes regularly are seldom mistaken for Piping Plovers.
+Other small shorebirds that migrate through the Great Lakes are seldom mistaken for Piping Plovers.
 Here are pictures of a few of them.

 On the wintering grounds Piping Plovers can be confused with Snowy Plovers.
 Note the leg color: Orange for Piping Plovers, gray for Snowy Plovers.